Genobank/api.genobank.io.py/README.md

 This is the API documentation for the [Genobank](https://genobank.io) API.

 This API is ONLY for use by the Genobank team.
-This API is ONLY to create new Permittees on the Test Environment.
+This API is ONLY to create new Permittees on the Test and Production Environment.

 ## Installing the dependencies
 Before to download this repository, you need to install the following dependencies: